Cloudflare Orange Cloud vs Grey Cloud: Wrong Toggle Breaks Site

 4. Origin protected only because Cloudflare hides the IP

-You enabled orange cloud weeks ago.
-Then you toggled to grey for some reason (cert issuance, debugging, vendor instruction).
-The DNS now returns your origin IP directly.
-Attackers who previously could not find your origin now hammer it.
+You enabled orange weeks ago, then toggled to grey for some reason (cert issuance, debugging, vendor instruction).
+DNS now returns your origin IP directly, so attackers who previously could not find your origin can hammer it.

 5. SSL Full vs Flexible mismatch surfacing on toggle

-When orange, Cloudflare’s SSL mode (Flexible / Full / Full-Strict) determines how it talks to your origin.
-If your origin redirects HTTP to HTTPS and Cloudflare’s mode is Flexible, you get an infinite redirect loop.
-If your origin’s cert is self-signed and you’re on Full-Strict, you get 526.
+When orange, Cloudflare’s SSL/TLS encryption mode (Flexible / Full / Full (strict)) determines how it talks to your origin.
+If your origin redirects HTTP to HTTPS and Cloudflare is on Flexible, you get an infinite redirect loop.
+If your origin’s cert is self-signed or expired and you’re on Full (strict), you get a 526.

 6. Page Rules / Workers only run when orange

-How to spot it: Headers your Worker injects are missing.
-Cache hit rate at Cloudflare drops to zero. cf-ray header is absent in browser DevTools.
+How to spot it: headers your Worker injects are missing, the Cloudflare cache hit ratio drops to zero, and the cf-ray response header is absent in browser DevTools.

 Before you start

-- Open the Cloudflare DNS panel and note the current cloud color of each record (apex, www, any subdomain in scope).
+• Open DNS then Records in the Cloudflare dashboard and note the current Proxy status (orange/grey) of each record in scope (apex, www, any subdomain).

-- Have your origin’s direct IP handy in case you need to test with
+• Have your origin’s direct IP handy in case you need to test with curl --resolve.

 Information to collect

-- Screenshot of the DNS record list with cloud icons visible.
+• A screenshot of the DNS record list with the cloud icons visible.

-- Any recent change log: who toggled, when, why.
+• Any recent change log: who toggled, when, and why.

 Step-by-step fix